bcgov/Technology-Code-of-Practice/README.md

 Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.

-### 8. Share and reuse technology

-Promote good practice and avoid duplicated efforts by sharing and reusing services, data and software components.

-### 9. Integrate and adapt technology

-Your technology should work with existing technologies, processes and infrastructure in your organization, and adapt to future demands.

 ### 10. Make better use of data

 Consider how to minimize data collection and reuse data to avoid duplication of datasets.